-Boston University’s Master of Arts in Teaching (MAT) program in Science Education prepares students for their initial teacher licensure in the State of Massachusetts and further strengthens each student’s chosen subject matter field.
+Boston University’s Master of Arts in Teaching (MAT) program in Science Education prepares you for your initial teacher licensure in the State of Massachusetts and further strengthens your chosen subject matter field.
 The degree not only leads to initial teacher licensure, but also fulfills the course subject matter knowledge requirement necessary for professional licensure in the state of Massachusetts.
 For more information about teacher licensure, visit the Information for Licensure section of our website.

 The program is designed to prepare effective science educators through coursework and field-based experiences that are consistent with our mission to graduate effective and confident science educators.
 We emphasize teaching linguistically, culturally, and economically diverse learners.
-Our faculty guide students to develop and practice techniques that will engage their students in the learning process, allowing young learners to experience science actively, and develop reflective practices that inspire scientific thinking and ways of knowing.
+Our faculty will guide you to develop and practice techniques that will engage your students in the learning process, allowing young learners to experience science actively, and develop reflective practices that inspire scientific thinking and ways of knowing.

 Our program works closely in collaboration with departments in the College of Arts and Sciences to provide students with a curriculum that addresses professional education, content fields, and authentic field experiences in the classroom.
 Our work across departments has resulted in the 5+ Club award from the Physics Teacher Education Coalition (PhysTEC), a joint project of the American Physical Society (APS) and the American Association of Physics Teachers (AAPT).